warthunder1969/dotfiles/README.md

 Good Luck :) Provided as-is no warranty.
 That being said most of the code here "should work" just take that statement with a grain of salt.

 ## Roadmap
 This will change / evolve over time as I find better ways of doing things.
-I don't know that I will specific releases just this codebase will evolve as I need it to
+I don't know that I will specific releases just this codebase will evolve as I need it to.

 ## Contributing
 Not really doing contributions on this project but if you have suggestions feel free.
 I will have other projects that I will be taking suggestions for.

 ## Authors and acknowledgment
-Working on that
+WIP.
+I'll give credit where I can, when I can.

 ## License
 GNU General Public License - The GNU General Public License is a series of widely used free software licenses or copyleft that guarantee end users the four freedoms to run, study, share, and modify the software.
 TLDR Do what you want with my code here, just let others know where you got it from if you would be so kind.